onyx-platform/onyx/doc/user-guide/peer-config.md

 A boolean denoting whether an Aeron media driver should be started up with the environment.
 See [Aeron Media Driver](../../src/onyx/messaging/aeron_media_driver.clj) for an example for how to start the media driver externally.

+##### `:onyx.messaging.aeron/subscriber-count`

+The number of Aeron subscriber threads that receive messages for the peer-group.
+As peer-groups are generally configured per-node (machine), this setting can bottleneck receive performance if many virtual peers are used per-node, or are receiving and/or de-serializing large volumes of data.

 ##### `:onyx.messaging.aeron/poll-idle-strategy`